True Stories

 Pigeon THE PIGEON

-Recently my neighbor's elderly aunt came over to my house.
+My neighbor's elderly aunt came over to my house.
 She was visiting her sister who lived in an apartment in my neighbor's back yard.
 She told me there was a sick pigeon sitting in a chair in the back yard.
 Her sister was getting very upset about it and they didn't know what to do.
 Since there was a highly contagious bird disease going around called Newcastle Disease, sick birds needed to be caught and analyzed by some sick-bird organization.

 So, I decided to be a good neighbor and grabbed my gloves and a cage.
 I went across the street and found the pigeon just as had been described, sitting in a chair.
 When I tried to grab him he flopped onto the ground.
 He was pulling himself along by the wings with his legs dragging behind him as if they were paralyzed.
 I chased the bird around the patio.
 He moved pretty fast for not using his legs!